jakobnissen/biojulia.github.io/_biojl_members/ben-ward.md

 Since working at the Earlham Institute I have worked on Genome Wide Association in Wheat, and have analysed several mouse species for evidence of hybridisation and recombination.
 I co-founded and maintain the BioJulia organisation, dedicated to creating a new open community, framework, and infrastructure for bioinformatics and computational biology, for the high performance Julia programming language for technical computing.

-BioJulia development and maintenance forms a large part of my postdoctoral work.
+Currently I work in algorithms development at EI, in the field of genome assembly and variation analysis.
-My current BioJulia efforts are dedicated towards implementing high performance data structures and algorithms for computing with genetic polymorphism and population genomic datasets, as well as moving towards reference-less based bioinformatics in the pan genomic era of genomics.
+Outcomes of this work will be contributed to BioJulia, including high performance data structures and algorithms for computing with genetic polymorphism and population genomic datasets, as well as moving towards tools for reference-less based bioinformatics in the pan genomic era of genomics.